yacineMahdid/deep-learning-model-explained/fractal_net/README.md

         dead_indices = np.where(alive_count == 0.)[0]
         ldrop_mask[np.random.randint(0, n_cols, size=dead_indices.shape), dead_indices] = 1.
 ```
-We are checking across sample if we have a spot where we simply killed off all signal.
+We are checking across sample if we have a spot where we simply killed off all signal across a row.
 At these indices we will randomly flip 1 column back on.

 Finally we concatenate both the global_drop_mask and the local_drop_mask into 1 mega mask that cover the whole batch!